papr8ka/-lwjgl-basics-wiki/Custom-Sprite-Batcher-in-LibGDX.md

 ## Creating a Basic Shader

 Next, we will make a simple shader.
 We don't need to worry about blending or texture sampling at this stage; for now we will just return the color red for testing purposes.
-A few things to note:

 Notice that we need to specify each attribute and its associated varying that we defined with VertexAttribute.
 The names and component count (vec2, vec4) needs to match!

+The following code looks a little daunting; but it's actually just a basic shader like the ones we've seen in the [Shaders tutorials](Shaders).
+You can see the resulting GLSL source [here](https://gist.github.com/mattdesl/5172873).

 ```java
 /** The shader uniform name of the projection/transform matrix - "u_projTrans" */